jordan4ibanez/ultra_key_2000/README.md

 This thing does not detect window focus.
 As long as it's running, it's detecting and sending your keystrokes to your client if it's connected to a server.

+Also, this is literally reverse engineered from minetest's networking code.

 -----

 ### This is a test of: if we can